Sunday, June 5, 2016

 In making these observations, I have not intended to pass normative judgment on the character or aims of recent campus protests—though I have plenty of judgments to pass.
 Rather, I have attempted to point out a curious historical transformation in the contours of campus politics over the last fifty years.
 This transformation isn’t hypocrisy, but is merely the natural outcome of the cultural left’s dialectic with social reality.
 Accordingly, conservatives must do away with their stale critiques of a relativistic, nonjudgmental left and should grapple instead with the substantive conception of the good today’s campus radicals wish to enforce.

 Indeed, the explicit revival of in loco parentis is in some sense a salutary development.
-For the last half century, universities have pretended to administer value-neutral, technocratic reforms while in reality they have vigorously embraced a thick moral vision of the kind of people their students should become.
-A frank acknowledgment that Yale does wish to shape (and perhaps can't help but shape) the moral lives of her students would be an honest improvement to contemporary campus discourse.
-We would do well to drop the facade that Yale remains agnostic between competing visions of the good life and to grapple instead with what values Yale ought to enforce upon her students.
+For the last half century, universities have pretended to administer value-neutral, technocratic education, while in reality they have vigorously embraced a thick moral vision of the kind of people their students should become.
+A frank acknowledgment that Yale does wish to shape (and can't help but shape) the lives of her students would be an honest improvement to contemporary campus discourse.
+We would do well to drop the facade that Yale is agnostic between competing visions of the good and to debate instead what values Yale ought to impose upon her students.

 No comments: